bagetmasta/task_scheduler/README.md

 - Intuitive user interface using react-bootstrap.
 - The Notiflix library is used for notifications.

+# Deployment

+The project is deployed on Vercel.
+You can access the live application [here](https://task-scheduler-ab.vercel.app/).

 ---

 To initialize and locally run the project, follow these steps: